jackokring/miChronos/README.md

 Utility Menu
 ------------
 (v3) The bottom line now has less items.
 The ACC/SYNC/RFBSL functions have not disappeared.
 Go to the battery function, and press #HOLD.
 Each time the function in this menu slot will change.
-A little added bonus is the DOWN button on the battery display generates a random 4 digit number.
-This number generator is the suggested location for custom application entry.
+A little added bonus is the DOWN button on the battery display generates a random 4 digit number based on time and battery voltage with a little number feedback.
+It's not a perfect generator, but is random as it uses environment sampling.

 Bytes
 -----